rmcdonough/cop307/content/servicelens/Explore Servicelens/_index.en.md

 ![LogsInsights integration with Trace data](/images/servicelens/sl-servicemetrics-logsinsights.png?classes=shadow)

-8. After viewing the log data, return back to the tab with the Lambda specific metrics.
+8. After viewing the log data, go back to the tab with the Lambda specific metrics.

 This concludes this section.
 You may continue on to the next section.